cont-limno/FreshwaterConservation/README.md

 In 2010, the Convention on Biological Diversity stated that by 2020 "at least 17 percent of terrestrial and inland water areas, and 10 percent of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem services, are conserved through effectively and equitably managed, ecologically representative and well connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscapes and seascapes."
 (Aichi target 11)

 # Data
-GIS files for ecoregions and US states, input and output data files associated with manuscript; contains metadata
+GIS files for ecoregions and US states, input and output data files associated with manuscript

 # Figures
 Figures generated for manuscript and supplementary material